iExecBlockchainComputing/katacoda-scenario/ffmpeg/step1.md

 # Prepare your binary

-Find a static build version of ffmpeg.
-For instance here :
+We take the static build version of ffmpeg find here https://johnvansickle.com/ffmpeg/releases/ffmpeg-release-64bit-static.tar.xz.

+The uncompress version has been pushed on the ffmpeg  branch of iexec-dapp-samples.

   `mkdir apps`{{execute}}